plaets/wikiwallpaper-plasma5/README.md

 ## todo

-* fix title positioning for long titles (word wrapping breaks it)
 * fix qml warnings about usage of anchors in layout
 * investigate why extracts from some articles have no almost text
 * publish on plasma store